 Currently we have 10 sleeping bags and only 4 people.
 We have done a lot of experimenting with bags over the years.
 Even though there are four Ravens, we carry only three bags.
 That is a lot of extra sleeping bags.
 Ann and I use a single bag with no bottom.
 Our bag acts like a big blanket.

 The Catabatic is Joon’s bag, however it original was purchased from Nunatak for me (Tim).
 I found it to be too narrow and overall too short for my comfort.
 However, the bag is very warm and very lite.
 I ordered it with extra 850 fill down so it has a rating of 20º.
 This sleeping bag does not have down on the underside.
-The down under the body gets compressed and does not make the bag any warmer.
+Any down under the body gets compressed and does not make the bag any warmer.
 It just adds needless weight and bulk.
 Since both the kids can now sleep in the same tent, Ann and I went back to using a single sleeping bag.
 I do not need this bag any longer.
 Will tried using it, but he tosses and turns too much and the down-less bottom of the bag, always ended up on top, making him very cold.
 Joon sleeps well in this bag, so it is hers now.
 One feature of this bag that all three of us like, is the draw cord that tightens up the bag around your head is elastic.
 This means you can pull it closed, to keep warm, but still move your arms in or out without loosening it.
-In fact you can crawl all the way out without loosening the draw cord.
+In fact, you can crawl all the way out without loosening the draw cord.

 Tim and Ann

 The ZPacks Twin Quilt is one of the lightest double sleeping bags on the market.
 It weighs in at 30.75oz (1lb 14.75oz).
 This bag has no bottom; not even a thin ground sheet.
 Ours is rated at 20º and it is filled with 900 fill DryLoft (water-resistant down).
-We used this bag for the last three years and have been very pleased with its interior room, warmth, and packed size.
-One feature we did not have in our Feathered Friends bag was the ability to close off the middle of the head of the sleeping bag.
-This is the location were most cold, air comes in.
+We used this bag for the last four years and have been very pleased with its interior room, warmth, and packed size.
+One feature we did not have in our Feathered Friends bag was the ability to close off the middle of the top of the sleeping bag.
+This is the location where cold, air comes in.
 The ZPack bag will button in the middle and then it has a cord which prevents the cold air from coming in.
 We really like this feature.